exercism/clojure/exercises/concept/coordinate-transformation/.docs/introduction.md

     (fn [] (swap! counter inc))))
 ```

-Each successive call to `increment' increments its counter:
+Each successive call to `increment` increments its counter:

 ``` clojure
 (increment)